puddingpeach/bimm143/README.md

 # bimm143
-My classowrk from BIMM 143 at UCSD.
+My classwork from BIMM 143 at UCSD.